 PURPOSE OF AUDIT COMMITTEE CHARTER

-- Hold Committee meetings to address Audit Committee business, including at least two meetings a year as part of the Group’s audit and financial reporting cycle.
+- Hold Committee meetings to address Committee business, including at least two meetings a year as part of the Group’s audit and financial reporting cycle.

 - Invite Group officers, external auditors and other individuals to attend all or part of any meeting.